varunkumardev/amitmerchant1990.github.io/_posts/2020-09-07-my-workflow-for-publishing-articles.md

 Once the code is pushed, it would take 30-45 seconds to make the article live on the holy internet!

-And that's my entire workflow from ideation to the publishing of an article.
+And that completes my entire workflow from *ideation* to *publishing an article*.
 I've been following this workflow from the past two years and it has suited me very well and I'm hoping the continue it for some more time!